grande-dev/pFT-ANLC-preview/README.md

 ## 2) Code
-The code used to generate the results of this publication will soon be released open-source.
+The code used to generate the results of this publication will soon be released open-sourcec at: [Passive-Fault-Tolerant-Augmented-Neural-Lyapunov-Control](https://github.com/grande-dev/pFT-ANLC).
 Stay tuned.

 ## 3) Reference